How to Clean Hair Clippers Without Alcohol

 5. Sanitizing the Clipper Blades

-• Soak a clean cloth or cotton pad in a non-alcoholic disinfecting solution to sanitize the clipper blades.
+• Soak a cloth or cotton pad in a non-alcoholic disinfecting solution.

-• Gently wipe the blades to remove any remaining debris and kill bacteria or germs.
+• Gently wipe down the clipper blades to sanitize.

 6. Lubrication for Smooth Operation

-• Apply a few drops of clipper or lubricating oil specifically recommended for hair clippers to the blade surface.
+• Apply a few drops of clipper oil to the blade teeth.

-• Apply a small amount of oil to the clipper blades, focusing on the moving parts and contact surfaces.
+• Focus oil on moving parts and contact surfaces.

 7. Reassembling and testing